Social welfare

 Issues related to social benefits in shared households

 Another known problem is the situation of collective housing of multiple, unconnected, beneficiaries.
 Collective housing was an important instrument especially in 2016, in order to cope with high housing demand due to the large influx of arrivals.
-The so-called “kostendelersnorm” was introduced in the Participation Act in 2015 and applies to persons aged 21 to 67.
+The so-called “kostendelersnorm” was introduced in the Participation Act in 2015 and applies to persons aged 27 to 67.[12]
 Its aim is to prevent a stack of social benefits within one household.
 The rationale is that family, friends and/or roommates can share costs and that less social benefits are therefore needed.
 The “kostendelersnorm” also applies in the situation of the “logeerregeling”.
 However, the Ministry of Social Affairs and Employment agreed that municipalities may decide theirselves whether or not they apply the “kostendelersnorm” or not.

 More concretely, this means that the group as a whole gets more social benefits, although the individual pro rata sum is lower.
 However, beneficiaries who do not have a link with one another do not share the costs in practice.
 This can lead to situations in which the income of beneficiaries is so low that it falls under the poverty line.
-Due to the current scarcity of houses in the Netherlands, this problem might be presenting again in the future.
+Due to the current scarcity of houses in the Netherlands, this problem might present itself again in the future.
 Since municipalities have more difficulties with housing beneficiaries, it is more likely that individuals will be placed together in one house, without having a link or sharing a household.
 Nevertheless, the ‘kostendelersnorm’ will be applied.

 Single parent allowances

 Beneficiaries can also be confronted with the so-called “ALO-kopproblematiek”.
 The “ALO-kop” is part of the supplementary childcare benefit and can be seen as an additional financial compensation for single parents.
 In practice, problems arise when the spouse of the beneficiary is still living abroad awaiting family reunification.
-A spouse living abroad cannot be registered into the computer system of the Tax Office, because spouses and cannot be registered in the BRP of the municipality at that stage.

 In order to obtain benefits, including the supplementary child benefit, the Tax Office thus proposes that beneficiaries register themselves as single parents.
 However, the supplementary childcare benefit and the ALO-kop are linked in the computer system of the Tax Office and cannot be granted separately.
 As a result, by applying for the supplementary childcare benefit, the beneficiary also automatically receives the ALO-kop, even though the beneficiary is not entitled to the ALO-kop.
 When the family reunification has been finalised and the spouse is registered into the BRP, the Tax Office will automatically be notified.
 The Tax Office is then legally obliged to recover the ALO-kop.
 It regularly occurs that the beneficiary becomes aware of this fact too late and has spent the ALO-kop.
 The Dutch Council for Refugees has addressed and continues to address this issue.